MooersLab/pymolshortcuts/README.md

 Enter **SC** to get a list of shortcuts printed to the command history window.
 Enter **help PW** to have the documentation for the function **PW()** printed to the command history window.

+Videos that demonstrate representatives from each class of shortcut are planned.